Working With Wordpad

 Typing, Saving, Editing and Formatting a WordPad Document

 Click here if you have missed the Introduction to WordPad.
-It is important you start from the beginning to have a good starting point.
+You must start from the beginning to have a good starting point.

 The Enter Key